 - Analytics dashboards

-And most importantly, once your web-to-app funnel is live, the work doesn’t stop.
+Most importantly, once your web-to-app funnel is live, the work doesn’t stop.
 Every experiment, fix, or new idea adds ongoing development and maintenance.

-In-house funnels can’t be built on spare developer hours.
+Traditional in-house funnels can’t be built on spare developer hours.
 They demand a team fully focused on creating and maintaining the system.
 At minimum:

 - 2 developers (front- + back-end);